Peter R. Newman: Writing

 He wrote a television play, Yesterday's Enemy, which he later turned into a screenplay for Val Guest; the film version was released in 1959 by Hammer.
 As a three-act play, it was published by Samuel French in 1960.
 He was commissioned for further screenplays, but the relationship between Newman and Hammer deteriorated over financial concerns.
 His Western screenplay, The San Siado Killings, would become the basis for the 1961 Eurowestern film Savage Guns.
-The final film, one of the first Spaghetti Westerns, was credited to Edmund Morris.
+The latter, one of the first Spaghetti Westerns, was credited to Edmund Morris.
 It was also the first western to be shot on location in Almeria, Spain, an area which would be often used in later Spaghetti Westerns during the next two decades.

 He wrote The Sensorites for the first season of Doctor Who in 1963–64.
 This would be Newman's only contribution to Doctor Who, and indeed his last credit for British television.
 He subsequently developed severe writer's block and took a job as a porter at the Tate Gallery.